 The legend says, a man who was gravely ill summoned a priest for the last rites.
 He was given the bread consecrated in the Eucharist.
 But he was so sick that he kept vomiting.
 The priest advised the lady of the house to throw the pukes on the fire.
 The lady followed the advice.

-Next morning they found the host hale & hearty.
+The next morning they found the host hale & hearty.
 This miracle spread throughout Europe.
 A chapel was built there and pilgrims started visiting the place.
-Now you won’t find any chapel there, instead the Amsterdam Dungeon.
+Now you won’t find any chapel there, instead, the Amsterdam Dungeon.
 This incident supposedly took place on 12th March and this date is still celebrated here.

-The capital city Amsterdam is also the most populous city of Netherlands, located in the province of North Holland.
+The capital city Amsterdam is also the most populous city of the Netherlands, located in the province of North Holland.
 The city originated around a dam in the Amstel River.
-In native language it was known as ‘Amstelredamme’, thus the name of the city Amsterdam emerged.
+In the native language, it was known as ‘Amstelredamme’, thus the name of the city Amsterdam emerged.

-A small fishing village of 12th century became world’s one of the most important ports during the Dutch golden era of 17th century.
-Now this place is on the UNESCO world heritage sites because of its 17th century canals.
-It is worth mentioning that the oldest stock exchange of the world is in Amsterdam.
+A small fishing village of the 12th century became world’s one of the most important ports during the Dutch golden era of the 17th century.
+Now this place is on the UNESCO world heritage sites because of its 17th-century canals.
+It is worth mentioning that the oldest stock exchange in the world is in Amsterdam.

-There are numerous agencies that provide bicycles on rent.
-With almost 20,000 miles of dedicated bicycle track Netherlands can easily be named the land of bicycles.
-I had myself hired bicycles to roam around Amsterdam and other cities in Netherlands.
+There are numerous agencies that provide bicycles for rent.
+With almost 20,000 miles of dedicated bicycle track, the Netherlands can easily be named the land of bicycles.

 Top places to visit

-Amsterdam is famous for its 165 canals of 17th century.
-So a canal boat tour is a must for you to enjoy the beauty of this city along with mesmerising views of the 17th century architectures that stand on the fringes of the canals.
+Amsterdam is famous for its 165 canals of the 17th century.
+So a Canal Cruise is a must-do activity to enjoy this city from the waters along with great views of the 17th-century architectures that stand on the fringes of the canals.
 Take a one-hour cruise to witness the UNESCO protected canal rings.
-While on a cruise, further augment your experience by sipping some fine wine.
+While on a cruise, you can further augment your experience by sipping some fine wine, if you so wish.

-The second best thing to do is hopping around the city on a bicycle.
+The second best thing to do is hop around the city on a bicycle.

 Your trip would be incomplete unless you visit some of the museums in Amsterdam.
 Visit Rijksmuseum to witness the chiaroscuro master pieces by 17th century painting maestro Rembrandt Van Rijn.
 Another maestro of the same time is Johannes Vermeer.
 See his paintings that are renowned for use of lights and masterly treatment.

 Remember Anne Frank?
-The girl and her family hid for two years from the Nazi’s atrocities and wrote a diary that became a documentation of Nazis crime against the Jews.
-Visit that house which is now converted into a thought provoking museum.
+The girl and her family hid for two years from the Nazi’s atrocities and wrote a diary that became documentation of Nazis crimes against the Jews.
+Visit that house which is now converted into a thought-provoking museum.
 But the rear portion of the house has been preserved in its original form to give you an idea about how it was during their hiding period.
 I would rather suggest that you should visit this place in the early hours because later the waiting times are often lengthy.

-From central station the Oostelijke Eilanden (i.e. the Eastern Island) neighbourhood is only 2.3 kilometres away.
-Visit the place to see the windmill.
-This is not only a windmill; it is also an award winning microbrewery with a large open air drinking terrace.
-Take a 30-minute guided tour and taste the freshly brewed beer.
+From the central station, the Oostelijke Eilanden (i.e. the Eastern Island) neighbourhood is only 2.3 kilometres away.
+Visit the place to see the striking octagonal De Gooyer Windmill.
+The windmill also has an adjacent award-winning microbrewery Brouwerij ‘t IJ located in a former municipal bathhouse that has a large open-air drinking terrace.
+Take a 30-minute guided tour of the brewery and taste the freshly brewed beer.

 And… you must feast your eyes with the symbol of Dutch culture… I am talking about tulips.
-Take a trip to Bloemenmarkt, worlds only floating floral market to see and buy tulips.
-In any case if your trip to Amsterdam is during spring time (mid-March to mid-May), take a short trip to Keukenhof Gardens (Bollenstreek), the famous tulip field to experience the lovely miles long colour stripes between Harleem and Leiden.
-It will take just around half an hour to reach from Amsterdam Central.
+Take a trip to Bloemenmarkt, the world’s only floating floral market to see and buy tulips.
+In any case, if your trip to Amsterdam is during the springtime (mid-March to mid-May), take a short trip to Keukenhof Gardens (Bollenstreek), the famous tulip field to experience the lovely miles long colour stripes between Harlem and Leiden.
+It will take just around half an hour to reach there from Amsterdam Central.
 Over 7 million flowers bloom here with over 800 varieties of tulips… the experience is unforgettable.

-There are over 30 parks in the city that indicates parks are integral part of Amsterdam’s culture.
-On a sunny day you will find parks are full with local picnickers.
+There are over 30 parks in the city that indicates parks are an integral part of Amsterdam’s culture.
+On a sunny day, you will find parks are full with local picnickers.
 The largest park is Vondel Park covering 47 acres of area.
-There is an open air theatre here, three bars and several restaurants with other attractions.
+There is an open-air theatre here, three bars and several restaurants with other attractions.
 Among other important parks – Wester Park, Sarphati Park and Rembrandt Park too attract tourists.

-If you are a film buff then a must go destination is Eye Film Institute located behind the Central Station.
+If you are a film buff then a must-go destination is Eye Film Institute located behind the Central Station.
 This landmark white building is operational since spring of 2012.
-In the premises of the institute you will find a permanent exhibition place that always showcases contemporary films and retrospectives.
+On the premises of the institute, you will find a permanent exhibition place that always showcases contemporary films and retrospectives.
 Visit the film library here which has a vast collection.

-Here are few more great things to do in Amsterdam…
+Here are a few more great things to do in Amsterdam…

 Here are some more places of tourist interest …

-Leidseplein is a popular square in the city and the center of nightlife, the oldest Zoo of the nation Artis Royal Zoo, Science Centre NEMO, Rembrandt House Museum, the unique museum of Bags and Purses, The Royal Palace of Amsterdam, The old Church in the red light district, the 13th century Dam Square, Madame Tussaud’s, the oldest inner court Begijnhof, Chinatown, the floating animal sanctuary De Poezenboot (Cat boat), the fluorescent art museum Electric Ladyland etc.
+Leidseplein is a popular square in the city and the centre of nightlife, the oldest Zoo of the nation Artis Royal Zoo, Science Centre NEMO, Rembrandt House Museum, the unique museum of Bags and Purses, The Royal Palace of Amsterdam, The old Church in the red light district, the 13th century Dam Square, Madame Tussaud’s, the oldest inner court Begijnhof, Chinatown, the floating animal sanctuary De Poezenboot (Catboat) which is a refuge for stray cats and other animals since 1966, the fluorescent art museum Electric Ladyland etc.

 Albert Cuypmarket in De Pijp.
 It’s open from Monday to Saturday.
-It’s around 4 and half kilometre from Central Station and variety of public transports are available to reach there.
+It’s around 4 and a half kilometre from Central Station and a variety of public transports are available to reach there.

 Wining & Dining

 De Hallen located 5 kilometres from Central station is a newly built centre for arts, crafts, fashion and most importantly food.
-Famous for its street food, De Hallen also has cinema, independent stores and boutique hotel.
+Famous for its street food, De Hallen also has a cinema, independent stores and boutique hotels.

-The oldest brand of spirit in the world is Lucas Bols spirit.
-You must visit Lucas Bols to enjoy the cocktails and the traditional liquor of Netherlands… Jenever.
-Get to the different sections like the Hall of taste, Bols Flair Booth, the Mirror Bar, the Bols Shop and the Bols Bar tending Academy.
-This place is also an award winner for great exhibitions and experience.
+The oldest brand of spirit in the world is Lucas Bol’s spirit.
+You must visit Lucas Bols to enjoy the cocktails and the traditional liquor of the Netherlands… Jenever.
+Get to the different sections like the Hall of Taste, Bols Flair Booth, the Mirror Bar, the Bols Shop and the Bols Bartending Academy.
+This place is also an award winner for great exhibitions and experiences.

-Another must go place is Brown Café of Amsterdam.
-Called Bruine Kroeg in Dutch, the brown café is renowned for its trademark wood and smoke stained walls.
-Last but not the least is a tongue tickling day trip towards Alkmaar cheese market.
-It is a 30-minute day trip from Dutch capital by train to this sweet little settlement.
-Witness this century old traditional cheese market especially during summer because it takes place during April to September only on Friday mornings.
+Another must-go place is Brown Café of Amsterdam.
+Called Bruine Kroeg in Dutch, the brown café is renowned for its trademark wood and smoke-stained walls.
+Last but not least is a tongue-tickling day trip towards the Alkmaar Cheese Market.
+It is a 30-minute day trip from the Dutch capital by train to this sweet little settlement.
+Witness this century-old traditional cheese market especially during summer because it takes place from April to September only on Friday mornings.

 Getting to & around

-Amsterdam’s international airport Schiphol is very well connected with rest of the world.
+Amsterdam’s international airport Schiphol is very well connected with the rest of the world.
 Being one of the busiest airports, it has direct flight connections with most of the countries of Africa, Asia, America, Latin America and Europe.
 From London’s Heathrow airport the air distance to Schiphol airport is 371.4 kilometres.
-Nonstop flight takes around one hour to one & half hours to reach Amsterdam from London.
+The nonstop flight takes around one hour to one & a half hours to reach Amsterdam from London.

-Inside the city public transport network is very strong.
+Inside the city, the public transport network is very strong.
 You can avail Bus, Tram, Metro Rail and Trains to move from one place to another.

 Best time to visit

-Amsterdam has a very temperate climate influenced by Atlantic Ocean and North Sea.
+Amsterdam has a very temperate climate influenced by the Atlantic Ocean and the North Sea.
 So Climate never gets extreme.
 You can enjoy a cool summer and moderate winters here.
-There is no particular monsoon season in Amsterdam, however there can be showers anytime, so carry a raincoat.
+There is no particular monsoon season in Amsterdam, however, there can be showers anytime, so carry a raincoat.
 April to September is relatively dry, that is why travellers prefer to visit Amsterdam during this period.
-Otherwise you can visit any time in the year.
+Otherwise, you can visit any time in the year.

-But since many attractions are open and activities take place during April to September, I would recommend visiting Amsterdam during this period.
-Months of July and August see maximum rush, however April to mid-May is the tulip season.
+But since many attractions are open and activities take place from April to September, I would recommend visiting Amsterdam during this period.
+Months of July and August see the maximum rush, however, April to mid-May is the tulip season.
 Mid-April is the time when Tulips are in full bloom.